 21 CFR 129: Processing and Bottling of Bottled Drinking Water

-FDA 21 CFR Part 129 establishes current Good Manufacturing Practice (cGMP) regulations for the processing and bottling of bottled drinking water.
-This regulation applies to any facility that processes water intended for human consumption as a packaged product.
-Key requirements include source water protection and monitoring, treatment process validation, microbiological testing protocols (total coliform, E. coli, and heterotrophic plate count), chemical contaminant limits aligned with EPA National Primary Drinking Water Regulations, and facility sanitation and equipment maintenance standards.
+FDA 21 CFR Part 129 sets the current Good Manufacturing Practice (cGMP) rules for processing and bottling drinking water.
+This applies to any facility that processes water meant for people to drink as a packaged product.
+What does it cover?
+Things like protecting and monitoring source water, making sure your treatment processes work, testing for microbes (total coliform, E. coli, and heterotrophic plate count), chemical contaminant limits that match EPA drinking water rules, and keeping your facility and equipment clean.

-Under 21 CFR 129.35, product water and operations water must be obtained from an approved source and must comply with the applicable standards of quality established in 21 CFR 165.110.
-This means that even if your municipal water supply meets EPA standards at the point of delivery, your facility is responsible for ensuring it continues to meet standards at the point of use in your production process.
+Under 21 CFR 129.35, both your product water and operations water must come from an approved source and meet the quality standards in 21 CFR 165.110.
+This means even if your city water meets EPA standards when it arrives, your facility is still responsible for making sure it meets those standards where you actually use it in production.

 21 CFR 110: Current Good Manufacturing Practice for Food

-FDA 21 CFR Part 110 (now largely incorporated into 21 CFR Part 117 under FSMA) establishes general cGMP requirements for all food manufacturing facilities.
-Section 110.37 specifically addresses water supply requirements, mandating that water used in food manufacturing must be safe and of adequate sanitary quality, that water that contacts food or food-contact surfaces must meet applicable EPA drinking water standards, and that steam used in direct contact with food must be free from contaminants.
-These regulations apply to water used as an ingredient, water used for washing and rinsing food products, water used for cleaning food-contact surfaces and equipment, and water used for cooling and heating operations.
+FDA 21 CFR Part 110 (which is mostly rolled into 21 CFR Part 117 under FSMA now) lays out general cGMP requirements for all food manufacturing facilities.
+Section 110.37 specifically talks about water.
+It says that water for food manufacturing must be safe and clean, water that touches food or food-contact surfaces must meet EPA drinking water standards, and steam used directly with food must be contaminant-free.
+These rules apply to water you use as an ingredient, for washing food, for cleaning surfaces and equipment, and for cooling and heating.

-Hazard Analysis and Critical Control Points (HACCP) is a systematic preventive approach to food safety that is mandatory for juice, seafood, and meat processors and widely adopted across all food and beverage manufacturing sectors.
-Water quality is a fundamental component of every HACCP plan.
+HACCP, or Hazard Analysis and Critical Control Points, is a systematic way to prevent food safety issues.
+It’s required for juice, seafood, and meat processors, and most other food and beverage manufacturers use it too.
+Water quality is a core part of every HACCP plan.

-The HACCP framework also requires prerequisite programs that support CCP management.
-For water quality, prerequisite programs typically include annual comprehensive water testing by a certified laboratory, monthly or quarterly on-site testing for key parameters, water treatment system maintenance schedules, backflow prevention device testing, and water storage tank inspection and cleaning protocols.
-The International Association for Food Protection (IAFP) and the Global Food Safety Initiative (GFSI) both emphasize that water quality prerequisite programs must be documented, maintained, and available for auditor review.
+The HACCP framework also calls for prerequisite programs to support CCP management.
+For water quality, these usually include annual comprehensive water testing by a certified lab, monthly or quarterly on-site testing for key factors, schedules for water treatment system maintenance, testing backflow prevention devices, and inspecting and cleaning water storage tanks.
+Both the International Association for Food Protection (IAFP) and the Global Food Safety Initiative (GFSI) stress that water quality prerequisite programs must be written down, kept up-to-date, and ready for an auditor to review.

 | F&B Sector | Max TDS (ppm) | Max Turbidity (NTU) | Chlorine Limit | pH Range | Key Concerns |